 Who is the ideal New York ESWT candidate?

-- Any one who has tried and failed 3 conservative treatments; like stretching, icing, arch supports, and has not found relief, is a good candidate for Shock Wave Therapy.
-Any one considering a surgical approach should definitely consider minimally invasive or non-invasive procedures like Shock Wave Therapy first—we strongly recommend ESWT to many of our plantar fasciitis Beaver patients.
+- An ideal candidate is any one who has tried and failed 3 conservative treatments.
+These include stretching, icing, and arch supports.
+If you have not found relief, you are a good candidate for Shock Wave Therapy.
+Any one thinking about a surgical approach should definitely consider minimally invasive or non-invasive procedures like Shock Wave Therapy first.
+We strongly recommend ESWT to many of our plantar fasciitis Beaver patients.

-Some patients don’t qualify for an ESWT, but it has been used successfully on all major patient populations.
+Some patients don’t qualify for an ESWT.
+However, it has been used successfully on all major patient populations.

-- Over or near bone growth center until bone growth is complete
+- Don't use it over or near a bone growth center until bone growth is complete.

-- If you have a calcaneal stress fracture, this is not generally indicated.
+- If you have a calcaneal stress fracture, don't have a shock wave.

-- When a malignant disease is known to be present in or near the treatment area
+- Don't have an ESWT when you know you have a malignant disease present in or near the treatment area.

-- Patient has a coagulation disorder or taking anti-coagulant medications
+- Patients who have a coagulation disorder or taking anti-coagulant medications should not have ESWT.

-- Patient has a prosthetic device in the area to be treated
+- When a patient has a prosthetic device in the area to be treated, consider other options.

 I’ve had cortisone injections but they did not work.
 Is ESWT New Jersey right for me?

 - ESWT is a great option for non-healing plantar fascia New Jersey patients who have not achieved full relief with shots.
 In fact, Shock wave treatment has reduced the need for more injections in most patients.
-Every one is different and while there are no absolute rules, make sure to discuss it with your podiatrist.
+Every one is different.
+Ultimately, while there are no absolute rules, make sure to discuss it with your podiatrist.

 Are patients satisfied with ESWT in Philladelphia?

 - Yes.
-Many of our patients with plantar fasciitis in Wexford have been satisfied and have recommended it to their friends and families!
+ESWT satisfies many of our patients with plantar fasciitis in Wexford.
+Patients have highly recommended it to their friends and families!

 Is ESWT NYC a type of surgery, and is ESWT invasive?

-- Extracorporeal Shock Wave Therapy New Jersey does not cut the skin at all and is not considered surgery.
-ESWT is non-invasive treatment; this is a major reason doctors prefer it as a better option than surgery.
+- Extracorporeal Shock Wave Therapy New Jersey does not cut the skin at all.
+We do not consider it surgery.
+ESWT is a non-invasive treatment.
+Ultimately, this is a major reason doctors regard it as a better option than surgery.